roblatour/SolarWeatherStationI/README.md

         wake the ESP32 from deep sleep at exact times, and take a temperature reading (as noted above)

+links to all components can be found in the SolarWeatherStation.ino file.

 (Optionally) There is a windows side solution (not yet posted - to follow), which with the help of a MQTT server:
 	gathers readings reported via MQTT,
 	maintains a log of reported readings (.csv format), and updates an internal (to your own network) Webpage displaying the current finalized reading values

 questions: info @ rlatour.com